8am-5pm on Saturday & Sunday this weekend, on Monday 5/30 (Memorial Day) we will be open from 8am-2pm so please plan accordingly.

 Quick tip for selecting nymph colors from late Fall through mid Spring: overall the cooler weather nymphs tend toward darker colors such as medium to dark brown, black, and medium to dark olive/olive-brown.
-When the hatches get cranking during milder weather (now) and the leaves come out in the mid to late Spring (and going well into the Fall), many of the nymphs/pupa/larva are light to medium colored: tan, light/medium brown, amber/ginger, light/medium olive-the amber/ginger color is very prevalent in June/July.
+When the hatches get cranking during milder weather and the leaves come out in the mid to late Spring (and going well into the Fall), many of the nymphs/pupa/larva are light to medium colored: tan, light/medium brown, amber/ginger, light/medium olive.
 This is a general rule, but probably about 80-90% true.
 Gives you a starting point, adjust from there- flip rocks to see exactly what the nymphs/larva look like.

 Various single-hook & articulated streamers have their moments, experiment with colors and retrieves.
 Early & late in the day during lower light is a particularly good time to fish them.
 Jigged streamers fished on a Euro leader/tight-line rig have been deadly many days when other presentations & flies have failed.
 Bigger browns are usually looking for big bites to eat.
 Some of the better colors have been olive, brown and tan- make sure to have a good assortment of colors, it can make a big difference.
 Streamer retrieve speed can be important, try slower & deeper as well as some faster retrieves too, cuz ya never know.
 The trout will always tell you water they prefer, but only if you experiment and see what they prefer.